miguelnf-dev/big-data-rental-price-prediction/README.md

 Before running the project, it's recommended to create a new Conda environment to manage dependencies.
 You can do this using the following commands:

--conda create --name project-env python=3.8
+"conda create --name project-env python=3.8"

 ### Activate the Conda Environment

--conda activate project-env
+"conda activate project-env"

 ### Install Dependencies from 'requirements.txt'

--pip install -r requirements.txt
+"pip install -r requirements.txt"

 ### Run the Project